 There are three overarching activities that occur when a NAAQS is added or revised, as summarized below:

 Within two years of revising the NAAQS for a criteria pollutant, EPA is required to identify or “designate” areas as meeting (attainment areas) or not meeting (nonattainment areas) the standard.
-Designations are based on the most recent set of air monitoring data. (see CAA Section 107(d)(1)(B), 42 USC § 7407(d)(1)(B).)
+Designations are based on the most recent set of air monitoring data. (see CAA Section 107(d)(1)(B), 42 U.S.C. § 7407(d)(1)(B).)

 Within three years of EPA designations, all states must submit revisions to their state implementation plans to show they have the basic air quality management program

-components in place to implement a new or revised NAAQS, as specified in Clean Air Act section 110.
-These plans are often called "infrastructure SIPs”. (see CAA Section 110(a)(1), 42 USC § 7410(a)(1)).
+components in place to implement a new or revised NAAQS, as specified in CAA section 110.
+These plans are often called "infrastructure SIPs”. (see CAA Section 110(a)(1), 42 U.S.C. § 7410(a)(1)).

 Within three years of area designations, states are required to submit nonattainment area SIPs to EPA for any criteria pollutant for which the standard is not met.
-Each nonattainment area SIP must outline the strategies and emissions control measures that show how the area will improve air quality and meet the NAAQS. (see CAA Section 172, 42 USC § 7502.)
+Each nonattainment area SIP must outline the strategies and emissions control measures that show how the area will improve air quality and meet the NAAQS. (see CAA Section 172, 42 U.S.C. § 7502.)

-Table 1: EPA Area Designations for Revised PM 2.5 NAAQS in Oregon
+Table 2: EPA Area Designations for Revised PM 2.5 NAAQS in Oregon